harness/developer-hub/docs/software-engineering-insights/sei-get-started/propelo-and-harness.md

 ---
 title: Propelo and Harness
-description: Comparison of roles for historical Propelo users
+description: Propelo is now Harness SEI.
 sidebar_position: 20
 ---

-In January 2023, Harness acquired Propelo, now called Harness Software Engineering Insights.
+In January 2023, Harness acquired Propelo, now called Harness Software Engineering Insights (SEI).
 This page provides information for former Propelo customers who are now using Software Engineering Insights in the Harness Platform.

 For more information about the acquisition, go to the [Harness blog](https://www.harness.io/blog/harness-acquires-propelo).